Upcoming Course

 C.6 |

-Plaster Center P305 – UMKC Flight Simulator Room
+Plaster Center P308 – UMKC Flight Simulator Room

 ATD Flight Systems - MKC Charles Wheeler Downtown Airport

-Engineers, scientists, educators, students, and other technically-minded professionals interested in understanding more about aircraft flight operations.
+Pilots, Engineers, scientists, educators, students, and other technically-minded professionals interested in understanding more about aircraft flight operations.
 The course can be used to satisfy curiosity, as continuing professional education, in support of employee roles, or as a precursor to flight training and earning an FAA Private Pilot Certificate.
-No requirements for successful completion of the course.

 The Introduction to Flight Operations course can be customized to your organization's needs and can be scheduled at other times upon request and subject to instructor availability.
 Fee is dependent on location, duration and schedule, number of participants and materials needed.